-COMPLY input for the 2020 dose assessment are provided in this section and Appendix B. The distance from source-to-receptor reflects the use of a "Central Campus" emission location assumption (N 48° 4' 42.45", W 123° 2' 48.51"; Google Earth, image date July 30, 2017) (see Figure 1.3, yellow marker).
+COMPLY input for the 2022 dose assessment are provided in this section and Appendix B. The distance from source-to-receptor reflects the use of a "Central Campus" emission location assumption (N 48° 4' 42.45", W 123° 2' 48.51"; Google Earth, image date July 29, 2021) (see Figure 2.1, yellow marker).
 This Central Campus location was selected because it is considered central to all operations areas.
-This Central Campus location did not change with the new boundaries identified for the PNNL Sequim Campus in 2020.
-Further details regarding dose assessment assumptions can be found in Snyder et al. 2019 and Snyder 2020.
+Further details regarding dose assessment assumptions can be found in Snyder et al. (2019) and Snyder (2021).

 Potential MEI locations for each of the 16 compass directions are provided in Table 3.1.
-Distances from the assumed Central Campus upland release location to the lowland boundary locations are determined by the straight-line path to account for the additional plume transport distance resulting from the vertical difference of the upland (~30 m above the shore) and shore boundaries [i.e., rather than only using the horizontal (map) distance].
+Distances from the assumed Central Campus upland release location to the lowland boundary locations are determined by the straight-line path to account for the additional plume transport distance resulting from the vertical difference of the upland (~30 m above the shore) and shore boundaries (i.e., rather than only using the horizontal (map) distance).
 The nearest location where a member of the public would actually reside or abide (e.g., dwelling, business, school, office) relative to the Central Campus emission location was determined to be 230 m WNW.
 Food for the MEI was assumed to be grown at the MEI location.

 Potential maximum annual air locations are boundary locations in each of the 16 compass directions provided in Table 3.1.
-Some of these distances were updated as a result of the change in the Campus boundary.
 The boundary locations do not take credit for the farther tideland boundary of Figure 1.2.
 The maximum annual air location (WAC 2007) dose was determined by COMPLY modeling.
 No members of the public routinely inhabit these boundary locations; food modeling in COMPLY for this maximum annual air location assumed food to be grown at a distance resulting from averaging all terrestrial boundary distances, 145 m (476 ft) from Central Campus, as an overestimating assumption.